A cookie is a small piece of data that is sent by the web server and stored on the user's computer.

 To protect your privacy, or just to free up some space on your smartphone, you can delete all cookie files.

-- Tap (if you don't see this button, then press the menu button on your smartphone).
+- Tap in the browser (if you don't see this button, press the menu button on your smartphone).

 - Go to the Privacy section.